WebLenn/docker-php-development/README.md

 To start a local development environment use `dock -i` in your project root.

-This will add a new folder into your project `./docker` this folder will hold the configuration files for your dock.
+This will add a new folder into your project, `./docker` this folder will hold the configuration files for your dock.

 The init option will also ask you to name your containers and assign port numbers to them.